 As a guide:

-- four to six years – 3g a day
+- four to six years old: 3g of salt a day

 If you’re buying processed foods, even those aimed at children, remember to check the information given on the labels to choose those with less salt.

-Eating too much sugar can contribute to weight gain, so it's important to avoid giving your child too much sugar.
+Eating too much sugar can contribute to weight gain and tooth decay, so it's important to avoid giving your child too much sugar.

 The maximum recommended sugar intake for children is:

-- from 11 years – no more than 30g per day
+- from 11 years old: no more than 30g per day

-Here are some practical tips for parents dealing with fussy eaters:
+Some practical tips for parents dealing with fussy eaters are:

 - never force feed a child